Academics /

 Dr. Alfred Roy completed his MD Pathology from KMC Manipal, India in 1993.
 He has been a faculty in KMC Manipal as an Anatomic Pathologist, and Cytopathologist.
 Dr. Roy was in charge of Dermatopathology and conducted weekly reporting and clinicopathological conferences with the Department of Dermatology.

-Dr. Roy also was involved with teaching students in the University of West Indies program, a Problem Based Learning curriculum (Maastricht).
+Dr. Roy also was involved with teaching students in the University of West Indies program, a Problem-Based Learning curriculum (Maastricht).
 Dr. Roy was posted as Registrar of Pathology at Princess Margaret Hospital, Nassau, Bahamas from 2000 to 2002.
 Here he underwent CAP training for Cytopathology.
-While in Bahamas, he was part of the Cancer Society and participated in all cancer detection programs.
+While in the Bahamas, he was part of the Cancer Society and participated in all cancer detection programs.

-Dr. Roy was appointed as Pathology examiner for undergraduate students and for Pathology residents.
+Dr. Roy was appointed as Pathology examiner for undergraduate students and Pathology residents.

 Selected Publications: